FrancoisGerber/TicTacToe/README.md

 Docker Containers - add API URL to UI as environment variable.

 ## How to RUN:
-UI - ng serve \
+UI - npm install then ng serve \
-API - dotnet run
+API - dotnet restore then dotnet run